Mom’s Potato Pancakes

 - 1/4 teaspoon pepper

-- Rinse potatoes in cold water; drain well, squeezing to remove excess water.
+- Rinse shredded potatoes in cold water; drain well, squeezing to remove excess water.
 Place in a large bowl.
-Stir in the egg, flour, onion, salt and pepper.
+Stir in egg, flour, onion, salt and pepper.

-- In a large skillet, heat 1/4 in. of oil over medium heat.
-Drop batter by 1/3 cupfuls into hot oil.
-Flatten to form a pancake.
+- In a large nonstick skillet, heat 1/4 in. of oil over medium heat.
+Working in batches, drop potato mixture by 1/3 cupfuls into oil; press to flatten slightly.
 Fry in batches until both sides are golden brown.
 Drain on paper towels.
 Serve immediately.
 If desired, sprinkle with parsley and top with applesauce and sour cream.
 Yield: 6 servings.